raydac/java-comment-preprocessor/texts/readme.txt

   </plugins>
 </build>

+If you don't want use the maven repository then you can install the plugin manually into your local maven repository with the install:install-file goal:

+    mvn install:install-file -Dfile=./jcp-5.3.4.jar -DpomFile=./pom.xml

 Building
 ---------
-The project needs Maven 3.0.3 and JDK 1.6 to be built.
-You have to enter the file path to your Maven directory in the configuration property 'maven.home' of the 'maven-failsafe-plugin' in the pom.xml.
+The project needs as minimum Maven 3.0.3 and JDK 1.6 to be built.
+To build the preprocessor manually you have to define the path to your Maven directory in the configuration property 'maven.home' of the 'maven-failsafe-plugin' in the pom.xml.
-It is a solid project without modules so that its inside testing (especialy for the maven part) looks a bit bizzare, may be it would be more rigth to implement as a project tree.
+It is a solid project without modules so that its inside testing (especially for the maven part) looks a bit bizarre, may be it would be more better to be implemented as a multi-module maven project but it's some kind of legacy.

 History of changes
 ----------------------
 5.3.4
-- added support of test source folder preprocessing in the maven plugin
+- added support of test source folder preprocessing for maven projects
+- added the "clear" maven goal to clear created preprocessing folders or any defined folders and files
+- by default the maven plugin trying to keep numeration of lines in preprocessed files (the keepLines is true by default)

 5.3.3
-- fixed bug in the comment removing (multiple stars before closing slash)
+- fixed the bug in the comment removing (multiple stars before closing slash)
-- fixed exception if there is not any organization tag in a project pom.xml
+- fixed the exception if there is not any organization tag in a project pom.xml
-- added support for '-' and '--' prefixes of CLI arguments
+- added support for '-' and '--' prefixes in CLI arguments
-- improved CLI argument error message
+- improved CLI argument error messaging
-- changed license to Apache 2.0
+- the license has been changed to Apache 2.0

 5.3.2
 - very minor refactoring.